ShortArrow/Shmphin/README.md

 If you know RWeverything, you can think of it as a shared memory version of RWeverything.

+**This is a experimental project, and not all features are implemented yet.**

 ## Why Shmphin

 - Shared memory is a common way to communicate between processes.